-Located in Ayer Keroh, the Taman Mini Malaysia & ASEAN is a great place for anyone wanting to learn more about the culture of the various Malay states.
+Located in Ayer Keroh, the Taman Mini Malaysia & ASEAN is a Melaka must visit for anyone wanting to learn more about the culture of the various Malay states.
 Here you will find 13 replicas of traditional homes for visitors to explore (one for each of the Malay states).

 These wooden houses are fully furnished containing fixtures and works of art as well as life-like wax figures dressed in traditional clothing so visitors get an understanding of the traditional culture from each of the Malaysian states.